ckglidden/UPCH-species-distribution-tutorial/README.md

 R code for the following section can be found in the ["1_cleaning_data.R"](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/R_code/1_cleaning_data.R)

 _Step 11._ Using the data downloaded in step 7 and the code below, we will relabel MAPBIOMAS classes to make it easier to view results.
-We'll then aggregate LULC data by taking the mean across the study period.
+We'll then aggregate LULC data by taking the mean LULC from 2010-2020.
 Note: Given the pace of LULC change, this is a really coarse way of aggregating the data and we likely loose a lot of signal.

 ```
 #load libraries